screeps/docs/api/source/Market.md

 }]
 ```

 Get other players' orders currently active on the market.
+This method supports internal indexing by `resourceType`.

 {% api_method_params %}
 filter (optional) : object, function